 - no use of operational ratings (such as instructor rating or instrument rating)

-- no use of flight activity endorsements (e.g. aerobatics, low level).
+- no use of flight activity endorsements (for example, aerobatics and low level).

 You can get a Basic Class 2 examination from any medical practitioner who does medicals for commercial motor vehicle drivers.
-The medical standard is exactly the same as the commercial driver standard (Austroads).
+The medical standard is the same as the unconditional commercial driver standard and allows for vision correction and for hearing aids.

-You will be issued a Basic Class 2 medical certificate if you unconditionally meet the standard (except for glasses and hearing aids).
+You will receive a Basic Class 2 medical certificate if you meet the standard unconditionally.
+This excludes glasses and hearing aids.

 Class 3 medical certificate

-You need a Class 3 medical certificate for a:
+You must have a Class 3 medical certificate for a:

 - only single engine piston aircraft (fixed wing or helicopter) with a maximum take-off weight of 1500 kg or less